 - Data lineage

-Find out more about the data import options of the data science platform Repods, including import from files, IoT routers, Web and Twitter sources, FTPs, S3 Buckets, and external databases.
+Find out more about the data import options of the Record Evolution data science studio, including import from files, IoT routers, Web and Twitter sources, FTPs, S3 Buckets, and external databases.

 All-Round Data Preparation